 The Alan Cristea Gallery represents Gillian Ayres for her paintings and is the exclusive publisher and distributor of her limited edition prints.

-Ayres' next exhibition at the gallery, Gillian Ayres: New Paintings and Prints will be open from 13 April - 30 May 2015.
+Gillian Ayres: New Paintings and Prints is open from 13 April - 30 May 2015.

 Prices available on request